microsoft/code-with-engineering-playbook/0020-day-two/scrum-of-scrums/readme.md

 # Scrum of Scrums

-For those that may be unfamiliar (until the content below is completed)...
-[Scrum of Scrums](https://www.agilealliance.org/glossary/scrum-of-scrums)
+] This content is under construction.
+For now, for those who are unfamiliar: [Scrum of Scrums](https://www.agilealliance.org/glossary/scrum-of-scrums)

 ## Goals